-If you are packing things and planning a trip to Northern France, there will not be a shortage of breath-taking landscapes on your route: a coastline consisting of steep rocky beaches, a main theatre of operations during WWII accompanied with some fascinating sand lines in places, beautiful nature, delicious cuisine and friendly locals.
-However, main jewel of the region that is worth giving a stay for a couple of days is the capital of the region, Rouen.
-Probably not the most famous destination among tourists visiting France, the city definitely is one of the most overlooked ones and actually is pretty much off the beaten track, which actually makes it even more attractive for those who are looking for a chance to immerse into local culture and be a witness of a true French atmosphere.
-Situated on the banks of the most well-known and probably the most significant French river, Seine and in 1.5 hours of travel from Paris, the city is being resided by circa 110,000 people and has roots going into antique times and throughout history, especially during Medieval Age has been of a significant importance to France and surrounding regions and countries.
-The city centre has been kept very pedestrianized and little of the outlook of neighborhoods has changed during the last centuries.
+If you are packing things and planning a trip to Northern France, there will not be a shortage of breath-taking landscapes on your route: a coastline consisting of steep rocky beaches, a main theatre of operations during WW II accompanied with some fascinating sand lines in places, beautiful nature, delicious cuisine, and friendly locals.
+However, the main jewel of the region that is worth giving a stay for a couple of days is the capital of the region, Rouen.
+Probably, it is not the most famous destination among tourists visiting France, the city definitely is one of the most overlooked ones and actually is pretty much off the beaten track, which actually makes it even more attractive for those who are looking for a chance to immerse into the local culture and be a witness of a true French atmosphere.
+Situated on the banks of the most well-known and probably the most significant French river, Seine and in 1.5 hours of travel from Paris, the city is being resided by circa 110,000 people and has roots going into antique times and throughout history, especially during Medieval Age has been of significant importance to France and surrounding regions and countries.
+The city center has been kept very pedestrianized, and little of the outlook of neighborhoods has changed during the last centuries.
 Being home to some very memorable churches, historical monuments and boasting a huge number of fachwerk (timber-framed) houses that have witnessed a lot of history happening around, this city is willing to share those stories with its visitors.
 For the tourists who actually prefer cities that have found harmony with nature, Rouen has a lot to offer, with its gardens and hills covered with forests surrounding the city and creating amazing panoramic views over the whole city.

-This historic city has gone through many dark pages in its history, the most recent being WWII that had left its traces all over the city, with Palace of Justice being one of the most harmed buildings surviving the war that still even today carries the scars of the war as an evidence of things that had happened.
-Constructed in old Jewish quarter of Rouen and being the largest civic gothic building of France, the palace serves as an impressive example of eclectic architectural style called Style Louis XII completed in 1507 with decorative spires, gargoyles and a balustrade on the roof and put into service as the residence of Normandy Parliament is the point where traditional gothic elements were meeting elegancy of Renaissance and can serve as the commencing for the trip discovering magical corners of Rouen.
+This historic city has gone through many dark pages in its history, the most recent being WW II that had left its traces all over the city, with Palace of Justice being one of the most harmed buildings surviving the war that still even today carries the scars of the war as evidence of things that had happened.
+Constructed in the old Jewish quarter of Rouen and being the largest civic gothic building of France, the palace serves as an impressive example of an eclectic architectural style called Style Louis XII completed in 1507 with decorative spires, gargoyles and a balustrade on the roof and put into service as the residence of Normandy Parliament is the point where traditional gothic elements were meeting elegancy of Renaissance and can serve as the commencing for the trip discovering magical corners of Rouen.

-The most notable feature of Rouen that rightfully earns the city name of “Gothic Eden” is the majestic cathedrals scattered all over the city and some of them are to be described below.
+The most notable feature of Rouen that rightfully earns the city name of “Gothic Eden” is the majestic cathedrals scattered all over the city, and some of them are to be described below.

 The Rouen Cathedral

-One of the most astounding churches of Europe, a very classic example of ecclesiastical gothic architecture with elements of early and neo-gothic styles dating back to XI century is located in the heart of old city and simply makes anyone seeing it after turning in from the last corner leading to the square located in front of the church by its glorious and majestic exterior and sense of admiration grows after each step approaches the visitor to the church and countless sculpture installations carved in the facade become visible adding magnificence to the cathedral.
+One of the most astounding churches of Europe, a very classic example of ecclesiastical Gothic architecture with elements of early and neo-gothic styles dating back to XI century is located in the heart of the old city and simply makes anyone seeing it after turning in from the last corner leading to the square located in front of the church by its glorious and majestic exterior and sense of admiration grows after each step approaches the visitor to the church and countless sculpture installations carved in the facade become visible adding magnificence to the cathedral.
 The church has been the tallest building of the world during 1876-1880, the year when another legendary cathedral, Cologne Cathedral, was completed.
 As of today, the Cathedral is the tallest among all churches of France and the 7th tallest in the world.
 The first church has been established here already by the 4th century and continuously improved through the generations, and the current building was ground broken and consecrated in the presence of legendary Norman king William the Conqueror.
 Fans of “Vikings” TV series, this one is for you: Rollo, who was an actual historical figure has been baptized and years later, after his death, buried in the Cathedral, which also houses the remains of his wife, Poppa and his son, William, the duke of Normandy.
-A place worth to visit and share your emotions and impression with fellow fans of the series.
-The embalmed heart of hero of many legends, tales and a mighty English ruler, Richard the Lionheart is also buried in the Cathedral.
-The building has also been a centre theme for a whole series of paintings of some of the most prominent artists of history, the most famous belonging to French impressionist Claude Monet, which consists of 20 paintings made between 1892 and 1893, depicting the western facade of Cathedral in various times of day and year and reflecting the changes occurring in its appearance under different light conditions.
+A place worth visiting and share your emotions and impression with fellow fans of the series.
+The embalmed heart of the hero of many legends, tales, and a mighty English ruler, Richard the Lionheart, is also buried in the Cathedral.
+The building has also been a central theme for a whole series of paintings of some of the most prominent artists of history, the most famous belonging to French impressionist Claude Monet, which consists of 20 paintings made between 1892 and 1893, depicting the western facade of Cathedral in various times of the day and year and reflecting the changes occurring in its appearance under different light conditions.

 Church of St. Ouen